isomerpages/pmo-nptd/media-centre/parliamentary-replies/_posts/2025-10-15-post-Parliamentary Reply by DPM Gan Kim Yong on Reasons for More Citizenships and PRs Granted in 2024.md

 on factors such as assimilability, contributions, and links to Singapore such as having Singaporean family members.&nbsp;</p>
 <p>Our immigration policy is also reviewed regularly to account for changes
 to demographic trends.
-For instance, if our TFR declines further or other demographic trends shift significantly – we will have to review and adjust our intake accordingly.</p>
+For instance, if our total fertility rate declines further or other demographic trends shift significantly – we will have to review and adjust our intake accordingly.</p>
 <p>Regardless, we will continue to maintain a measured pace of immigration
 and be careful to grant PR or citizenship to those who can contribute, integrate well, and are committed to sinking their roots here, so that